Shakti Dan Kaviya: Education

 Kaviya's school education was completed in Balesar Government School and Mathania School.
 For the metric exam, he went to Chopasani school in Jodhpur.
 During his studies in Mathania School, he was a student under Padma-Shree Sita Ram Lalas, who went on to write the first dictionary of Rajasthani language, Rajasthani Sabadakos.

 During his education in Jodhpur, Kaviya actively participated in social, literature, and debate events winning accolades for his performance.
 He took part in Rajasthani & Hindi poetry events as well as translation of English works into Rajasthani.

 Even at this young age, Kaviya came in contact with important litterateurs and dignitaries.
 In 1951, when Kaviya was in fifth-standard, he started a correspondence with Shankar Dan Detha, Raj-Kavi (Poet-Laurette) of Limbdi(Kathiawar) State.
 In sixth standard of schooling, Kaviya published his composition dedicated to Hindu Goddess Karni Mata titled 'Shri Karni Yash Prakash' in Sadhna Press (Jodhpur).
 During his Bachelor of Arts studies in university, Kaviya translated the English poem Elegy by Thomas Grey into Rajasthani and wrote its meaning in Hindi.
 This Rajasthani rendering & the associated Hindi gist was published in the monthly Prerna magazine in its April edition in 1959.

 Kaviya was the first student of SKS College (Jodhpur) whose poems and compositions were selected for regular broadcast in Akasvani (All India Radio) Jaipur.
 Later, he became an elected member of Akasvani Program Advisory Committee.

 Kaviya was also active during India-China war of 1962 and his Dingal and Braj poems on the subject were regularly published.

 In 1964, when Jai Narain Vyas University started publication of its Annual Magazine, Kaviya worked as Advisor of its Rajasthani section.

-In 1969, Kaviya completed his Ph.D. from Jodhpur University over his research thesis on Dingal ke Aitihasik Prabhandha Kavya.
+In 1969, Kaviya completed his PhD from Jodhpur University over his research thesis on Dingal ke Aitihasik Prabhandha Kavya.